nahuel242/documentation/docs/Using Randomness/v2-subscription/get-a-random-number.md

 > ℹ️ You are viewing the VRF v2 guide.
 >
-> If you are using v1, see the [VRF v1 guide](/docs/chainlink-vrf/v1/).
+> If you are using v1, see the [VRF v1 guide](/docs/vrf/v1/introduction/).

-This guide explains how to get random values using a simple contract to request and receive random values from Chainlink VRF v2.
-For more advanced examples with programmatic subscription configuration, see the [Example Contracts](/docs/chainlink-vrf/example-contracts/) page.
+This guide explains how to get random values using a simple contract to request and receive random values from Chainlink VRF v2 using the Subscription method.
+For more advanced examples with programmatic subscription configuration, see the [More Examples](/docs/vrf/v2/subscription/more-examples/) page.
 To explore more applications of VRF, refer to our [blog](https://blog.chain.link/).

 **Table of contents**